junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas sprints to him, palm raising, eyes brightening.
 "Shut your eyes!"

 Light pours out of his palm as the demons descend.
 Dean throws himself on top of Charlie's spirit, covering his eyes with his elbow.
 A wave of electricity flies over his head, buzzing with energy.
 When he looks up again, the closely circling demon cloud is gone.
-And Cas is panting heavily, staggering unsteadily, can barely stand straight.
+And Cas is panting heavily, staggering unsteadily, barely standing straight.

 Dean rushes to hold him up, lending a shoulder.
 "You okay?"

 Cas bites on his lips, nodding faintly.
 But there is nothing that says "okay" on his face.
+Dean smells copper.

 Charlie floats up to them, studying Cas's face, worried.
 "What happened to you?"

-"Long story, we have to go now," Dean says briefly, glancing at the sky.
+"Long story.
+We have to go," Dean says briefly, glancing at the sky.
 The demons are far from gone.
 When Crowley said "the Stynes are out", he really thought he only meant that pretentious family he slaughtered, from the big daddy in suit to the hatchet men and that kid in the library.
 But they are definitely seeing more than a dozen demons around here.

 *Frankenstein is a big family tree.
 They have existed for a thousand years.* Now he remembers.
 Sam did most of the research, and his memory of those times isn't always exactly clear.
 But he can piece things together.
 They are in bigger trouble than he thought.